IAmAbszol/Ishiiruka/Readme.md

-# Forked copy of Dolphin - Slippi

-## Purpose
-This fork serves as a repository to store changes to the Slippi dolphin client to provide a sufficient pipeline to extracting frame by frame images created by Slippi.
-This will be fed into a deep learning model front-end for the images and back-end for the Slippi data processed, afterwhich, the model will generate a JSON string that will be sent to Dolphin to be read.

 # Dolphin - A GameCube and Wii Emulator

 [Homepage](https://dolphin-emu.org/) | [Project Site](https://github.com/dolphin-emu/dolphin) | [Forums](https://forums.dolphin-emu.org/) | [Wiki](https://wiki.dolphin-emu.org/) | [Issue Tracker](https://bugs.dolphin-emu.org/projects/emulator/issues) | [Coding Style](https://github.com/dolphin-emu/dolphin/blob/master/Contributing.md) | [Transifex Page](https://www.transifex.com/projects/p/dolphin-emu/)